kragen/derctuo/thermistors.md

 An input impedance of 1 MΩ on whatever voltage measurement thing you have connected to the other two wires would give you a parasitic offset current on the order of 1 μA, causing a relative error of 10⁻⁶ or so on the temperature measurement.
-An op-amp with lower offset current would provide a more precise measurement.
+You can get op-amps with much lower offset current than that; they would provide a more precise measurement.
+For example, TI's datasheet for the LM741 — not a spectacularly low-offset-current op-amp — says its offset current at 25° is typically 20 nA, worst-case 200 nA, and the whole bias current is typically 80 nA, worst-case 500 nA.

 The current you measure on the current wires outside the device would differ from the current through the "thermistor" only due to parasitic